joanaferreira0011/BDAD_DatingAPP/README.md

 # DatingAPP

 ### **Description**
-A possible design of a database for a dating app.
+A possible design of a database for a dating app. (in Portuguese)

 ### **Context**
 'Databases' course of the Integrated Master in Informatics and Computing Engineering at the University of Porto.